MileHacker Logo

 Healthcare Access

-Chengde features various modern hospitals, including Chengde Medical University Affiliated Hospital and Chengde City People's Hospital, offering complete medical services.
+Chengde includes a range of modern hospitals, including Chengde Medical University Affiliated Hospital and Chengde City People's Hospital, offering complete healthcare services.

 For medical emergencies, dial 120 for paramedic services.